 Offset voltage: The DC voltage that, when applied between the input pins, will cause a DC output voltage of zero.
 If both inputs were grounded, the output voltage of the op-amp would not be zero.

 Slew rate: The time taken for the output to change for a given input.
 Specified as V/mS.

-Equiv input noise voltage: The noise performance of the op-amp.
-An ideal voltage source voltage is placed in series with the input pins that represent the internally generated noise.
+Equivalent input noise voltage: The noise performance of the op-amp.
+An ideal voltage source is placed in series with the input pins that represent the internally generated noise.

 Common mode rejection ratio: The ability of the op-amp to reject signals appearing on both inputs at the same time.
 Particularly important for differential amplifier applications.